 The Center’s beginnings include the 1946 purchase of the 175-acre McIlvaine Estate in Downingtown, Pennsylvania, at the request of Monsignor William Kavanaugh and Dennis Cardinal Dougherty of the Archdiocese of Philadelphia.
 The main residence was converted from a family home to a private hospital, and the program was placed under the patronage of Saint John Vianney, an especially humble and forgiving priest known as the “Curé d’Ars,” a famous confessor in France known for his devotion to the Sacrament of Reconciliation.

 In the mid-1990s, the programs moved from a medical model to a residential milieu.
-In September of 2000, the Center instituted a four tier approach to treatment to allow residents to move between programs and receive a continuum of care.
+In September of 2000, the Center instituted a four-tier approach to treatment to allow residents to move between programs and receive a continuum of care.
 This was followed by the development of the Complex Extended Stay program aimed at assisting those with chronic behavioral health needs to function at their optimal level.
-Since 2009, the Consultation, Education, and Outreach Department has provided consultations, workshops, and convocations on a wide variety of topics promoting wellness and prevention for Clergy and Religious worldwide.
+Since 2009, the Consultation, Education, and Outreach Department has provided consultations, facilitation, workshops, convocations, and retreats on a wide variety of topics promoting wellness and prevention for Clergy and Religious worldwide.

-In 2012, SJVC expanded its programming again with the Co-Occurring Disorder (COD) unit, which addresses those broken by the burdens of addiction, and behavioral health issues, treating the mind, body, and spirit of each person.
-A thorough aftercare program now operates to support, monitor, and follow up with discharged patients.
+In 2012, SJVC expanded its offerings with the introduction of our Co-Occurring Disorder (COD) program, now called the Holistic Recovery Program, which addresses those broken by the burdens of addiction, and behavioral health issues, treating the mind, body, and spirit of each person.
+A thorough aftercare program offered through our Continuing Care Department operates to support, monitor, and follow up with discharged residents.

-In 2021, SJVC celebrated its 75th year of serving the Church.
-Now independently owned and operated, our mission continues to shepherd our brothers and sisters in Church ministry through life’s journey and difficulties, and to aid and restore their physical, behavioral, and spiritual well-being.
+In 2020, SJVC became independent, governed by our Board of Directors, while continuing to shepherd our brothers and sisters in Church ministry through life’s journey and difficulties, and to aid and restore their physical, emotional, and spiritual well-being.

-We continue to be responsive to the diverse and evolving needs of our brothers and sisters in ministry and provide the highest quality of care to Clergy, Consecrated Men and Women Religious, and Clergy of other major Christian denominations so they can serve the people of God in their best health.
+SJVC continues to be responsive to the diverse and evolving needs of our brothers and sisters in ministry and to provide the highest quality of care and outreach services to Catholic Clergy, Consecrated Men and Women Religious, and Clergy of other major Christian denominations so they can serve the people of God in their best health.

 Accreditation